abdul23lm/abdul23lm/README.md

 ## I'm a Software Engineer!

-- 🔥 Experienced software engineer with 5+ years specializing in frontend development.
-Skilled in crafting visually appealing web applications and mobile solutions.
-Proficient in backend development, API creation, deployment management, and infrastructure.
-Open to collaboration for building better projects.
-Let's craft efficient, scalable solutions together.
+- 🔥 a full-stack software engineer with 5+ years of experience.
+I work with VueJS, React, Go, Laravel, and Flutter to build scalable applications.
+I handle the full development process, from design to deployment, and have experience with Docker and server management to ensure smooth performance.
+I'm eager to solve challenges and help your team succeed.
 - 💬 Ask me anything relevant to software engineering or any more.
 - 📫 Contact me abdul23lm@gmail.com.